-- 2019-01-01 00:00:00 - Raw Data and Boresight Processing: The boresight for each lift was done individually as the solution may change slightly from lift to lift.
-The following steps describe the Raw Data Processing and Boresight process: 1) Technicians processed the raw data to LAS format flight lines using the final GPS/
+- 2019-12-16 00:00:00 - Raw Data and Boresight Processing: The boresight for each lift was done individually as the solution may change slightly from lift to lift.
+The following steps describe the Raw Data Processing and Boresight process: 1) Technicians processed the raw data to LAS format flight lines using the final GPS/ IMU solution.

-IMU solution.
 This LAS data set was used as source data for boresight.
 2) Technicians first used Quantum Spatial, Inc. proprietary and commercial software to calculate initial boresight adjustment angles based on sample areas selected in the lift.
 These areas cover calibration flight lines collected in the lift, cross tie, and production flight lines.
 These areas are well distributed in the lift coverage and cover multiple terrain types that are necessary for boresight angle calculation.
-The technician then analyzed the results and made any necessary additional adjustment until it was acceptable for the selected areas.
+The technicians then analyzed the results and made any necessary additional adjustment until it was acceptable for the selected areas.
 3) Once the boresight angle calculation was completed for the selected areas, the adjusted settings were applied to all of the flight lines of the lift and checked for consistency.
 The technicians utilized commercial and proprietary software packages to analyze how well flight line overlaps matched for the entire lift and adjusted as necessary until the results met the project specifications.
 4) Once all lifts were completed with individual boresight adjustment, the technicians checked and corrected the vertical misalignment of all flight lines and also the matching between data and ground truth.
 The relative accuracy was less than or equal to 7 cm RMSEz within individual swaths and less than or equal to 10 cm RMSEz or within swath overlap (between adjacent swaths).
-5) The technicians ran a final vertical accuracy check of the boresighted flight lines against the surveyed checkpoints after the z correction to ensure the requirement of NVA = 19.6 cm 95% Confidence Level (Required Accuracy) was met. - 2019-01-01 00:00:00 - LAS Point Classification: The point classification was performed as described below.
+5) The technicians ran a final vertical accuracy check of the boresighted flight lines against the surveyed checkpoints after the z correction to ensure the requirement of NVA = 19.6 cm 95% Confidence Level (Required Accuracy) was met.

+- 2019-12-16 00:00:00 - LAS Point Classification: The point classification was performed as described below.
 The bare earth surface was manually reviewed to ensure correct classification on the Class 2 (Ground) points.
 After the bare-earth surface was finalized, it was then used to generate all hydro-breaklines through heads-up digitization.
 All ground (ASPRS Class 2) LiDAR data inside of the Lake Pond and Double Line Drain hydro-flattened breaklines were then classified to Water (ASPRS Class 9) using TerraScan macro functionality.
-A buffer of 1 meter was also used around each hydro-flattened feature to classify these ground (ASPRS Class 2) points to Ignored ground (ASPRS Class 10).
+A buffer of 1 meter was also used around each hydro-flattened feature to classify these ground (ASPRS Class 2) points to Ignored ground (ASPRS Class 20).
 All Lake Pond Island and Double Line Drain Island features were checked to ensure that the ground (ASPRS Class 2) points were reclassified to the correct classification after the automated classification was completed.
-All overlap data was processed through automated functionality provided by TerraScan to classify the overlapping flight line data to approved classes by USGS.
-The overlap data was classified using standard LAS overlap bit.
-These classes were created through automated processes only and were not verified for classification accuracy.
-Due to software limitations within TerraScan, these classes were used to trip the withheld bit within various software packages.
-These processes were reviewed and accepted by USGS through numerous conference calls and pilot study areas.
 All data were manually reviewed and any remaining artifacts removed using functionality provided by TerraScan and TerraModeler.
 Global Mapper was used as a final check of the bare earth dataset.
 GeoCue was then used to create the deliverable industry-standard LAS files for both the All Point Cloud Data and the Bare Earth.
 Quantum Spatial, Inc. proprietary software was used to perform final statistical analysis of the classes in the LAS files, on a per tile level to verify final classification metrics and full LAS header information.

-- 2019-10-11 00:00:00 - The NOAA Office for Coastal Management (OCM) downloaded this data set in 8 blocks from this USGS site: ftp://rockyftp.cr.usgs.gov/vdelivery/ Datasets/Staged/Elevation/LPC/Projects/ The blocks downloaded were:
+- 2021-04-05 00:00:00 - The NOAA Office for Coastal Management (OCM) downloaded data sets from this USGS site: ftp://rockyftp.cr.usgs.gov/vdelivery/Datasets/Staged/ Elevation/LPC/Projects/ The data sets downloaded were: